The Ultimate Guide to Garage Security

 Roller doors are considered safe, if you install a double leaf aluminium roller door, as single leaf steel doors are weaker.

-How easy it is to break into a garage is dependent on many factors; age and condition of the door, where the garage is located and what security is in place.
+How easy a garage is to break into will depend on a few different factors; age and condition of the door, where the garage is located and what security is in place.
 To make sure your garage is secure you will need to check the condition of the door and install a quality lock.